NaohiroTamura/faasshell/README.md

 *Faas Shell* compiles workflow language and generate workflow DSL.
 Then FaaS Shell interpreter executes the workflow DSL.
-This architecture aims at mitigating potential vendor lock-in of your application.
+This architecture aims at enabling Multi Cloud Strategy which exploits the most attractive features from each provider beyond vendor agnostic solution.

 *Faas Shell* also has REPL, which allows us to develop workflow interactively typing DSL directly into the prompt.